-- 4. Legislation has been passed by the Scottish Parliament to implement the extension of free personal care to people under the age of 65 by 1 April 2019.
-From this date Free Personal Care is available for any adults who are assessed by their local authority as needing it. - 5.
-Routes for Contractual Agreements are currently shown within Section 1 of this guidance.
-This shows the structure of 5 Routes available; Route 1: Independently Funded Supported Person; Route 2: Free Personal/Nursing Care Supported Person; Route 3: Assessed Contribution Supported Person; Route 4: Assessed Contribution Supported Person and Route 5: Fully Funded Support Person. - 6.
-Annex A of this guidance provides a template contract for those in receipt of Free Personal Care and/or Nursing Care which will be between Local Authorities and Independent Sector Care Homes.
+- 5. Legislation has been passed by the Scottish Parliament to implement the extension of free personal care to people under the age of 65 from 1 April 2019.
+From this date if any adult is assessed by their local authority as needing personal care, they will receive personal care services free of charge. - 6.
+Routes for Contractual Agreements are currently shown within Section 1 of the guidance.
+This shows the structure of 5 Routes available: Route 1: Independently Funded Supported Person; Route 2: Free Personal/Nursing Care Supported Person; Route 3: Assessed Contribution Supported Person; Route 4: Assessed Contribution Supported Person with Top Up and Route 5: Fully Funded Supported Person. - 7.
+Annex A of the guidance provides a template contract for those in receipt of Free Personal Care and/or Nursing Care which will be between Local Authorities and Independent Sector Care Homes.